 Make notes about what you’ll cover in each, and then it’s just a matter of filling in the blanks.

 Pat Iyer will take you by the hand and help you walk through each step of writing your book.
 Finally get your book done with her help.
 Don’t wait another day.
-Join Book Authoring Mastery.
-Click on this link to get started.
+Set up a time to talk with her by using this form.